Conversation: 'Fundamentals of Navigation,' Captain Virginia Land, SEA. Woods Hole Library lower-level meeting room. For more information click here."

 The members of the Model Boat Show program committee worked hard over the past few months to bring this event together: Jay Burnett, Christie Chilton, Tom Chilton, Bob Grosch, Kathy Cooper, Laura Reckford, P.K.
 Simonds, and Debbie Scanlon.
 And, of course, the outstanding co-captains of the event, Jennifer and Arthur Gaines, who are committed to what has become a great Woods Hole tradition and community builder.
 Thanks to all!

-In Gallery One: Navigating the Seas with the Sun and the Stars, you will discover how Cape Cod fishermen travelled close to shore and far from land before the days of electronic devices.
+In Gallery One: Navigating the Seas in the Age of Sail, you will discover how Cape Cod fishermen travelled close to shore and far from land before the days of electronic devices.

 The exhibit features reproductions and an original of large, century-old maritime charts from the archives of the Woods Hole Oceanographic Institution.